 Now that we have proposed an initial modelling of qualitative representations of positional information in a domestic setting we show how we can make use of these representations within our existing high-level control mechanism.
-Algorithm 1 shows a slightly abstracted version of a Readylog control program for the Fetch&Carry task.
+Algorithm 2 shows a slightly abstracted version of a Readylog control program for the Fetch&Carry task.

-The procedure $fetch_and_carry$ takes the object that should be fetched and a user hint as input.
+The procedure fetch\and\carry takes the object that should be fetched and a user hint as input.
 At first, the action analyseHint is executed.
 This is a complex action which involves natural language processing.
 From the user phrase, the frame of reference for orientation and distance as well as the distance scale is extracted (as pointed out in the previous section).
-The action's effects axioms are changing fluent values for the fluents describing the orientation's frame of reference, the distance system, the distance scale, the distance's frame of reference as well as the qualitative position of the reference object.
-The next statement in the program is a so-called "pick" statement (π) which is used to instantiate the free variables in the logical formula in the next test action (denoted by the ?).
-The whole construct can be seen as an existential quantifier, and the effect is that the variables pos, for{θ} , for{dist} are bound.
-The next step is to call pp. 183-192
+The action's effect axioms are changing fluent values for the fluents describing the orientation's frame of reference, the distance system, the distance scale, the distance's frame of reference as well as the qualitative position of the reference object.
+The next statement in the program is a so-called "pick" statement ( $\pi$ ) which is used to instantiate the free variables in the logical formula in the next test action (denoted by the "?").
+The whole construct can be seen as an existential quantifier, and the effect is that the variables pos, $for{\theta}$ , $for{dist}$ are bound.
+The next step is to call the search routine with these parameters.
+The search involves the activation of decision-theoretic planning (solve) at a position where the object is meant to be according to the user's hint.
+The position is defuzzified, taking the frame of reference information into account.
+That is, the position based on the distance scales and the quantitative orientations given the points of view etc. can now be calculated.
+The action lookForObject again is a complex action which actually tries to seek the object.